 To get to the very top, you have to fly.

-We became a top flight school for aspiring global aviators because we recognized that we needed to build our reputation one student at a time.
+We became a flight school of choice for aspiring global aviators because we recognized that we needed to build our reputation one student at a time.

 Where one-size-fits-all flight academies see a name on a roster, we see an individual, with their own unique strengths, challenges, and needs.
 As we’ve grown, we’ve never lost sight of the need to honor each student’s personal path to success.